rajeshSharma75/order-management-check-ministry/README.md

 - Railway account (sign up at [railway.app](https://railway.app))
 - Code pushed to GitHub repository

+**Important Note:** This project is configured to deploy **backend only** on Railway.
+The `railway.json` file and root `package.json` are set up for backend deployment.
+Frontend will be deployed separately on Vercel.

 **Deployment Steps:**

 1. **Create New Project on Railway**